NCSAAthleticRecruiting/pass_client/README.md

 Use `gem install pass_client -P MediumSecurity` to allow both signed and unsigned gems to be used.

 See: http://guides.rubygems.org/security/ for more information about gem signing.

+### Ruby Style Guide

+Ruby Style guides for NCSA is defined at https://ncsasports.atlassian.net/wiki/spaces/DEV/pages/704053308/Ruby+Style+Guide

+ncsa-vulcan is a ruby gem to enforce our style guide.
+After changes are made, verify styles by using `vulcan`.
+The build will run the code base via `vulcan -a` and will not pass until all files are compliant.

+It's recommended to enable Vulcan during the pre-commit phase.
+We must run: `git config core.hooksPath git_hooks`